10 Proven Strategies to Build an Incredible Team Culture

 So take a look around and learn from others.
 It can also be equally valuable to find out what you don’t like about other company cultures, as this can help you better define what your culture should look like.

-3. Promote open communication
+3. Foster open communication

 Open communication is essential for any team to function well.
 If communication breaks down then culture will likely follow.

 With all of the amazing communication tools at our fingertips these days it may surprise you to find out that some people think communication is getting worse, not better, in their companies.
-According to our Communication Statistics 2023, 33% of people said that communication has become more of a challenge in the past 12 months and 26% agree that the way their business communicates – both internally and externally – has deteriorated over the past year

 The first step towards solid communication is agreeing on what tools should be used and when.
 At our sister company Wyzowl, a communication guidelines document has been in place for many years that states exactly what tools should be used for communication.